FloTeu/mr-injector/README.md

 - Select python interpreter of the `mr_injector` venv
 - Select `mr_injector` venv kernel for the notebook
 - Run the notebook (when prompted, install the `ipykernel` package)
+- Run `uv venv --seed` in case of "There is no Pip installer available in the selected environment"